sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 src="persistent-trie-0.png"
 caption="Changing README file and adding game.py to V0 snapshot leading to V1 snapshot">}}

-In figure 10 we can see that in V1 snapshot has made a copy of the path to README because README file was changed in this snapshot.
+In {{<ref-image name="persistent-trie-1">}} we can see that in V1 snapshot has made a copy of the path to README because README file was changed in this snapshot.
 Meanwhile "tests" directory and "setup.py" were kept as is, so those pointers are reused.

 One more example to show off path copying in action: